 What services will IWS provide?

-IWS will be returning to in-person therapy with masks during the 2022-2023 academic year, and offering a hybrid model of in-person and telehealth services.
-Students will be able to choose whether they see a therapist in-person with masks or opt for telehealth services.
-Students will be able to communicate with their provider about the possibility of engaging in telehealth therapy during the 2022-2023 academic year.
+IWS will be offering a hybrid model of in-person and telehealth services.
+Students will be able to choose whether they see a therapist in-person or opt for telehealth services.
 IWS will provide in-person and telehealth crisis response, counseling support, individual psychotherapy, group psychotherapy, psychiatric evaluation and treatment.
-What is Telehealth?

 In addition to ongoing access to all IWS services, students have access to TalkSpace, a HIPAA compliant, mobile app/web-based unlimited messaging therapy option, which includes four 30 minute live video sessions a month.
 This service is free to all enrolled Williams students.
 It may be used year-round, on or off campus.

-In addition to our on-campus IWS psychiatrists, Dr. Lesley Brodie and Dr. Matthew May-Curry, psychiatric services also include participation in Talkspace Psychiatry - giving students free access to a diverse network of prescribers who specialize in mental health care and prescription management via Live Video Sessions.
+In addition to our on-campus IWS psychiatrist, Dr. Lesley Brodie, psychiatric services also include participation in Talkspace Psychiatry - giving students free access to a diverse network of prescribers who specialize in mental health care and prescription management via Live Video Sessions.
 TalkSpace prescribers are able to prescribe all medications, with the exclusion of controlled substances.
 Students can register for TalkSpace using their Williams email address.
 The password for Talkspace Psychiatry is "TSPLUS" and is also provided at no cost to students.

 Psychiatric services available are explained in detail below.